ArashPartow/math-parser-benchmark-project/exprtk/readme.txt

-Note: In example 6 from the above set, it is assumed the user  defined function foo has been registered  as having a side_effect.
+Note: In example 6 from the above set, it is assumed the user  defined function foo has been registered  as having a side-effect.
 By  default all user defined  functions are assumed  to have side-effects,  unless they are  configured in  their constructors  to not  have side-effects using   the   'disable_has_side_effects'  free   function.
 For  more